Learn how to make soap from scratch. This guide to cold process soap making for beginners will teach you everything you need to get started.

 The Melt and Pour Soap Method

 The last soap making method is also the simplest.
 With the melt and pour method, you aren’t making soap completely from scratch with oils, liquid, and lye.
-Instead, melt and pour soap making method uses a premade base that is melted down, to which you add your choice of color, fragrance, herbs, etc.
+Instead, you melt down a premade soap base and add your choice of color, fragrance, herbs, etc.

 If cold process soap is akin to making a cake from scratch, melt and pour soap is like making a cake from a boxed mix.

 The benefit to melt and pour soap making is you don’t have to handle lye yourself.
-The drawback is you technically aren’t making soap from “scratch” as the base is already made for you.
+The drawback is because the base is already made for you, it isn’t technically making soap from “scratch.”

 Cold Process Soap Benefits